About Us

 OPRA - Ontario Physician Recruitment Alliance - About Us

-the fact remains that there are only 546 incoming Family Medicine Residents in Ontario and 1702 Family Medicine Residency spots in Canada in 2024
+The fact remains that there were only 546 incoming family medicine residents in Ontario in 2024, and a concerning trend of unfilled positions.
+There were 1702 family medicine residency spots in Canada in 2024.

 OPRA - Ontario Physician Recruitment Alliance - About Us

-There are many reasons Ontario graduates are not choosing traditional family practice, however, the main reasons are increased administration and lack of team-based supports.
+There are many reasons Ontario graduates are not choosing traditional family practices, however, the main reasons are increased administration burden, lack of team-based supports, and not wanting to also be a small business owner.

-• Track physicians who are moving in and moving out of our communities.
+• Track physicians who are moving in and out of our communities.

-• Promote their practice opportunities at career fairs and events or through marketing efforts.
+• Promote practice opportunities at career fairs and events or through marketing efforts.

-• Act as an ambassador for their community conducting clinic site tours and community tours.
+• Act as an ambassador for their community, conducting clinic site and community tours.

 • Outline the differences in practice models and support physicians in their career goals.

-• Physician recruitment has become a global market.
-Recruiters now complete immigration documents and navigate work permits and permanent residency.
+• Complete immigration documents and navigate work permits and permanent residency.

 • Engaging regularly with primary care to become a valuable resource to onboard and doctors and help them to build a roster of patients.